 The stars to the front flashed frantically as the welcoming backdrop of Sol space irised out to replace the starry battlefield of Sirius.
 Carter felt elated for half a second, before another jolt made him scream.

 "Boundary!
-Boundary!" the pilot yelled, and those were the last words Carter heard.
+Boundary!" the pilot yelled, then the ceiling hatch slammed shut and those were the last words Carter heard.
 The cabin lights went out instantly, replaced with dim red emergency lamps.
-The flimsy door in the cabin's floor burst outward, and a wind rushed out like water gushing down a drain.
+The flimsy door in his cabin's floor burst outward, and a wind rushed out like water gushing down a drain.
 Carter's ears popped wildly.
 Explosive decompression!
 He forced his mouth open and his throat to go lax, letting the waning pressure pull the air from his lungs lest they burst.
 Mercifully, normal cabin pressure was less than half an atmosphere, with the same amount of oxygen, but far less nitrogen, than the air on Earth — but his skin still felt tighter and tighter as the pressure dropped.
 As the last of the cabin's air vanished, the shrieking wind gave way to absolute silence.

 He expected to see a big gash torn in the lower cabin; but instead, all he could see were stars.
 The entire bottom half of the spacecraft was missing!
 The engine, the fuel tanks, the air and water recyclers, everything.
 That second hit he'd felt must have knocked them off course in the middle of hyper hole transit.
 The rest of the vessel was back in Sirian space, 8.6 light-years away.

 A speaker on the small oxygen tank blared, "Are you two all right in there?"
 Carter's nerves were already on edge, and the sudden noise nearly made him panic.
 But he recognized it as his pilot's voice.
-"Carter here," he hoped the tank's short-range radio would automatically transmit his reply, "I'm in a rescue ball."
+"Carter here," he said toward the speaker.
+He hoped there was no transmit button he'd have to press, and that the tank's short-range radio would automatically transmit his reply, "I'm in a rescue ball."

 He couldn't hear his aide speak, but he could vaguely see his lips move through two layers of clear rubbery plastic.